The Commonwealth is a global family of 54 countries, home to 2.4 billion people, of which 60% are under the age of 30.

 Our digital content reached over 40 million people in 2019, and we have over 80,000 social media followers.
 For those featured on our platforms, 88% say it increased their credibility and 87% say it generated more interest in their work.
 Not only that, in a recent survey, 96% said that QCT’s content inspires them to take more action to make a positive difference.

 We have awarded just over £1m in small grants since we started in 2017.
-Our grants are unrestricted and come with practical advice and bespoke support to help the founders expand and strengthen their offer.
+Our grants are flexible and come with practical advice and bespoke support to help the founders expand and strengthen their offer.
 We solicit applications through our network only – as it allows us to move fast to reach otherwise unseen and unheard entrepreneurs.

 The young people we fund work across the UN Sustainable Development Goals, and tackle complex issues primarily relating to health, education, inequality and environmental sustainability.